Content

 • the type of medication prescribed.

-Obtaining anxiety medication is not difficult if a licensed healthcare professional decides on its necessity for you.
+Obtaining anxiety medication is not difficult if a licensed healthcare professional determines its necessity for you.

 Who Has the Authority to Prescribe Anti-Anxiety Medication?